 More Ways To Save

-Use sunlight to help heat your home without spending a dime.
-During the day, open window treatments and blinds to allow the sun’s rays to warm your home (your pets will thank you).
-When the sun goes down, close window treatments to keep the warm air in and the cold air out.
+Sunlight is free and can help warm your home.
+During the day, open curtains and blinds to allow the sun’s rays to help warm your home.
+When the sun goes down, close curtains to keep warm air in and cold air out.

-Before you cozy up with a mug of hot cocoa, make sure your home is ready for winter.
-Close doors and vents in unused rooms and set a reminder to replace your furnace filter monthly.
+Make sure your home is ready for winter so you can cozy up with a mug of hot cocoa with peace of mind!
+Close doors and vents in unused rooms and replace your furnace filter monthly.
 Insulate your windows and doors with foam weatherstripping tape.
-If you’re getting festive, add LED holiday lights to the shopping list.
-They last longer and are available at ComEd Marketplace.
-Have a bigger project?
-ComEd offers rebates on heating/cooling, weatherization, and more.
+If you’re feeling festive, add LED holiday lights to the shopping list on ComEd Marketplace.
+Have a bigger project in mind?
+ComEd offers rebates on heating, cooling, weatherization and more.

 Use a smart or programmable thermostat to automatically lower the temperature at night and when you’re not home.
 Don’t have a smart thermostat yet?
-Head to ComEd Marketplace and grab a $75 rebate on ENERGY STAR® smart thermostats.
+Head to ComEd Marketplace and grab a rebate on ENERGY STAR® smart thermostats.
 You can also automate your savings by connecting your smart home technology with free Hourly Pricing IFTT applets.

 Hourly Pricing Alerts

 Hourly Pricing Alerts can help you save by telling you when to shift energy use.
-We send you alerts when the real-time market price of electricity is trending high or if energy is expected to be in high demand the following day, Hourly Pricing Alerts will notify you to take the same actions you usually would during high-priced hours.
+We send you alerts when the real-time market price of electricity is trending high or if energy is expected to be in high demand the following day.

 Not receiving Hourly Pricing Alerts?
-Subscribe to or update your alert notification preferences by logging into your My Hourly Pricing Account, which is different from your ComEd.com account.
-Don’t forget you can always find real-time and day-ahead prices on the Live Prices webpage, the ComEd mobile app, and by calling 888-202-7787.
+Subscribe to or update your alert notification preferences by logging into your My Hourly Pricing Account.
+This account is different from your ComEd.com account.

-From all of us on the Hourly Pricing Team, have a safe and fun winter!
+From all of us on ComEd’s Hourly Pricing Team, have a wonderful winter!